 - The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG met regularly, had carried out patient surveys and discussed with the practice how improvements could be made.
-They had been consulted about the plans to develop and extend the building. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+Unfortunately the PPG had recently lost some key members and so the practice was trying to recruit patients to a virtual group who would be willing to provide feedback on specific issues. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.